Parliamentary Elections Corrupt Practices Act 1885

 The Parliamentary Elections Corrupt Practices Act 1885 (48 & 49 Vict. c.
-56) was an Act of the Parliament of the United Kingdom.
+56) was an act of the Parliament of the United Kingdom.
 It became law on 6 August 1885.

 It declared, in order to clarify past ambiguities, that it was legal for an employer to allow his employees a reasonable amount of paid time off work in order to vote in a parliamentary election.
 This permission was, as far as reasonably possible, to be given to all employees, and not to be given in order to induce them to vote for a specific candidate, or refused to discourage them from voting for another.

 It did not criminalise any previously legitimate activity.

-Legacy
+Subsequent developments

-The whole act was repealed by the section 175 of, and the ninth schedule to, the Representation of the People Act 1949 (12, 13 & 14 Geo.
+The whole act was repealed by section 175(1) of, and the ninth schedule to, the Representation of the People Act 1949 (12, 13 & 14 Geo.
 6. c.
-68).
+68), which came into force on 3 April 150.